-When using public Wi-Fi, don’t log into your bank account, it can wait till you’re back at your hotel / Air bnb.
-Always let your bank know of your travel plans especially overseas in advance.
+When using public Wi-Fi, don’t log into your bank account, it can wait till you’re back at your hotel.
+Always let your bank know about your travel plans (especially overseas) well in advance.

 Eating street food in developing countries can be a slight risk, especially with consuming anything with water.
 If you are drinking juice from a street food stall at a local market, ensure that there is no ice as you cannot be sure of the water that has been used for the ice.